metalworn/vcard/README.md

 ### Scripting

-There are a few scripts that this fauce
+There are a few scripts that this faucet relies on.
+Most live in the `/script` directory however the Web server needs to have access to the php scripts so they live in the web root.

+### PHP

+The `/web/php/` directory contains getInfo.php and main.php.

+`main.php` is the script that the user will `$POST` to.
+It collects the QRL address, time submitted, IP add